A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Appendices

 Running GAMS 24.4.6 on a DELL desktop with Intel i7 CPU \@ 3.40GHz and 16GB RAM.
 The algorithm stops with a residual less than $10^{-7}$.
 The demands, cost, and performances are demonstrated in Fig.~\ref{fig:2comp}.

 In Fig.\ref{subfig:2comp_dm}, the x-axis is the fleet coefficient of Company~1 growing from 0 to 3 and the y-axis is the demand level served by Company~1.
 Travel demands fulfilled by Company~1 increase as its fleet size increases.
 Now let us focus on two extremes.
 When Company~1 does not contain any fleet, no demand is fulfilled by Company~1.
 When its fleet size increases to the maximum, all orders are served by Company~1.
-Note that Company~1 dominates OD (2,3) earlier than it does to OD (1,3).

 In Fig.\ref{subfig:2comp_bar_dm}, each stacked bar indicates the market share of 2 companies for OD (1,3) and OD (2,3), respectively.
 Each subfigure plots the both OD shares given a specified fleet size of Company~1, of which the value is indicated in the title.
 The market share of Company~1 is depicted by a blue bar and that of Company~2 by a yellow bar.
 As the fleet size of Company~1 increases (from left to right subfigures), the market share of Company~1 for OD (1,3) increases accordingly.